elatov/elatov.github.io/_posts/2013-01-31-organizing-your-music-library-using-acoustic-fingerprinting.md

 	[elatov@moxz best]$ ls mus_2003
 	Alsu-Vchera.mp3 A_Russo_K_Agati-Mechti_Zbilis.mp3 Gazmanov_Oleg-Na_Zare.mp3

 That looked perfect except that it fails back to tags if the file can't be fingerprinted.
 What if the tags were gone and we can't fingerprint it.
 If I was doing this across regular/popular/US songs, I bet the above would've sufficed for my library.
-I then ran into <a href="http://forum.xbmc.org/showthread.php?tid=37230" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://forum.xbmc.org/showthread.php?tid=37230']);">this</a> <em>xbmc</em> forum.
+I then ran into <a href="http://forum.xbmc.org/showthread.php?tid=37230" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://forum.xbmc.org/showthread.php?tid=37230']);">this</a> *xbmc* forum.
 From that Forum:

 > - **Last.fm fingerprints** - Uses an open source library to fingerprint and a web service to identify the song.
 Used by banshee-extension-lastfm fingerprint, for example.
 > - **MusicDNS/PUID** - Open source fingerprinting with libofa, closed database queries.
 MusicDNS was sold to Sony-owned Gracenote and is expected to be shit-canned.
 Thus, MusicBrainz is ditching it for Echoprint & Acoustid (see above article from 6/23/11).